Distributionally robust Expected Shortfall for convex payoffs: Robust Expected Shortfall

 \section{Robust Expected Shortfall}

 We consider expected shortfall as a risk measure $\rho$ on payoff functions on $\RR^d$.
 For risk measures on functions, see \cite{delbaen_monetary_2024}.
 In the distributional robustification process, we associate a risk measure $\rho_{\nu}$ to each $\nu$ in the uncertainty set.
-In particular, Expected Shortfall of the same payoff under different probability distributions, are seen as different risk measures in the sense of giving different risk assessments.
-It is easy to see that in this setup the robustification $\tilde\rho(f):=\displaystyle\sup_{d_c(\nu,\nu_0)\leq \theta} \rho_{\nu}(f)$ is a coherent risk measure, if each $\rho_{\nu}$ is a coherent risk measure.
-In particular $\tilde\rho(0)=0$.
+In particular, Expected Shortfall of the same payoff under different probability distributions, are seen as different risk measures in the sense of giving different risk assessments. \begin{definition} Let $\NN$ be a set of Borel probability measures on $\RR^d$ such that $\nu_0\in A$, and $\rho_{\nu}$ a risk measure based on $\nu$, for every $\nu\in \NN$.
+Then $\tilde\rho(f):=\sup\{\rho_{\nu}(f):\ \nu\in \NN\}$ is the robustified risk measure. \end{definition} It may be observed that if each $\rho_{\nu}$ is a coherent risk measure, then so is $\rho$.

 For simplicity we consider a liability $f$ on an atomless space, so that $\cvarnb(f)=\rrbeta \int_{w}^{\infty} f(x)d\nu(x)$, where $w:=\varnb(f)$ is the $\beta$-quantile of $f$ under the measure $\nu$, and $\beta$ the confidence level under which Expected Shortfall is computed.
 Let us denote the baseline risk-neutral measure by $\nu_0$.
 As in \cite{bartl_computational_2019} we use the ``minimizing property" that characterizes $\cvar$, see Rockafellar and Uryasev \cite[Theorem 1]{rockafellar_optimization_2000},